pairshaped/curlingio-docs/docs/club-management/orders.md

 You can transfer orders to another account at any time.
 An account is basically a login represented by an email address.
-You can only transfer orders to accounts that have been created within Curling I/O and thus verified their email address.
+You can only transfer orders to accounts that have been created within Curling IO and thus verified their email address.
 You cannot transfer an order to a curler who has never logged in.

 The reason for transferring an order is to have it show up within the accounts order history.
-For example, if a curler registered at the club under a dedicated club registration login, you may later want to transfer that order to them once they're using Curling I/O.
+For example, if a curler registered at the club under a dedicated club registration login, you may later want to transfer that order to them once they're using Curling IO.

 ## Troubleshooting